-To discover the features and amenities that excite new homebuyers and see how their tastes have changed during this whirlwind year, we examined 43 million words from 640,495 listings across the U.S. We then looked at the new trends and compared our findings to the insights from our 2019 analysis of the most popular keywords in home descriptions to see what had changed.
+To discover the features and What are amenities?
+Amenities are characteristics that increase the real or perceived value of a...
+More that excite new homebuyers and see how their tastes have changed during this whirlwind year, Point2 analysts examined 43 million words from 640,495 listings across the U.S. We then looked at the new trends and compared our findings to the insights from our 2019 analysis of the most popular keywords in home descriptions to see what had changed.

 Check out the main takeaways:

 - “Granite countertops,” “hardwood floors” and “stainless steel appliances” continue to rank high, but no longer occupy the main spots on homebuyers’ priority lists.
 While the practicality and beauty of these amenities have ensured their long-lasting desirability, they exited the top three this year.